aruncs31s/Notes_Old/BTech/S6/ElectroMagnetics/Module 1.md

 #### Electric Fields

 #### Electric Flux
-The electric flux through an area is defined as the number of electric field lines passing through that area normally.

-If the electric field at a certain point be $\overrightarrow E$

-Then, the electric flux through an infinitesimal area with an area vector $\overrightarrow{dS}$ around that point will be given by:
+The electric flux through an area is defined as the ==number of electric field lines passing through that area normally==.If the electric field at a certain point be $\overrightarrow E$ ,Then, the electric flux through an infinitesimal area with an area vector $\overrightarrow{dS}$ around that point will be given by:

-$d \phi = \overrightarrow E . \overrightarrow dS$
+$$d \phi = \overrightarrow E . \overrightarrow dS$$

 **Electric Field Intensity**